sumeetgajjar/CS7610-F20/lab2/README.md

 **Manually start a container:**

 Command: `HOST='<hostname>'; docker run --name "${HOST}" --network cs7610-bridge --hostname "${HOST}" sumeet-g-prj2 --v 0 --hostfile /hostfile  --leaderFailureDemo`
 - --v: Controls the verbosity of the logs.
-Setting it to 1 will increase the amount of logs.
+Possible values are: `[0, 1]`.
 Increasing the verbosity is only useful during the debugging phase but not in general.
-It is recommended to not set this flag to 1 unless required.
+It is not recommended to set this flag unless required.

 - --hostfile: The path of the hostfile inside the docker container